 - Expat services

-In addition to that, depending on your priorities, you can choose face-to-face banking, online banking, or mobile banking.
+Depending on your case, you can choose to get your services through face-to-face banking, online banking, or mobile banking.
 With an online banking account, you can make transactions and manage your payments, or even your loans.
 You have access to your account whenever you wish.
 With a mobile banking account, you can download the banks’ application to your phone and can manage your transactions through your phone.
 There are also some banks that serve their accounts only by mobile apps.

 List of Banks in Portugal

-In Portugal, it is easy to find a suitable bank for your own needs.
-Some of the banks are:
+In Portugal, it is easy to find a suitable bank for whatever needs you may have.
+Some of the types of banks are:

 - Private national banks